 The inflorescence is a loose cluster of 8 to 20 stalked flowers appearing with the new leaves and rising from the leaf axil.
 Flower clusters and leaves appear along the twigs and branch.

 The flowers are 1/2 to 2/3rds inches wide, 5-parted, white petals, 10 or 20 stamens with ivory to pink anthers that turn dark reddish-brown at pollen maturity.
 There are 1 or 2 styles (occasionally 3).
 Around the base of the stamens are a cluster of yellowish nectar glands.
 The calyx has 5 narrow sharply pointed lobes, which persist onto the fruit.
-Flowers have an unpleasant odor.
+Flowers are beautiful but have an unpleasant odor.
 (See note at page bottom).

 The fruit of this species matures to a fleshy red berry (a pome), 8 to 15 mm in diameter (to 3/8").
 At maturity, the calyx lobes of the flower are reflexed from the mature fruit.
 The pulp holds 2 or 3 stones (called pyrenes - a seed surrounded by a hardened outer coating).
 Fruits of Hawthorns are sometimes called 'haws'.
 Seed germination requires scarification of the seed, then a warm moist period, followed by a cold moist period, followed by another warm moist period.
 Each period needs to be at least 90 days.
 Planted in the ground, they will germinate in the second year.

 Habitat: Cockspur Hawthorn will grow in a wide range of soils that are not high in acidity.
 Full sun is best for shapely growth but the plant will grow and flower in the understory if it gets partial sunlight during the season and more sunlight in the spring before the over-story gets dense.
-The root systems goes deep with a taproot so transplanting should not be attempted.
+The root system goes deep with a taproot so transplanting should not be attempted.
 Besides seed germination, the plant can be propagated by grafting a cutting onto a suitable rootstock.

 Names: The genus Crataegus is from the Greek name for the tree, derived from kratos, meaning 'strength' and alluding to the strength or hardness of the wood.
 The species name, crus-galli, means 'leg of a cock' and refers to the thorn resembling a 'cock's spur'.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.